mongodb-js/mongodb-schema/README.md

 ## Example

-`mongodb-schema` doesn't do anything directly with `mongodb` so to try the examples so we'll install the node.js driver.
+`mongodb-schema` doesn't do anything directly with `mongodb` so to try the examples we'll install the node.js driver.
 As well, we'll need some data in a collection to derive the schema of:

-1. `npm i mongodb mongodb-schema`.
+1. `npm install mongodb mongodb-schema`.
 2. `mongo --eval "db.test.insert([{_id: 1, a: true}, {_id: 2, a: 'true'}, {_id: 3, a: 1}, {_id: 4}])" localhost:27017/test`
-3. Paste the below into `parse-schema.js`:
+3. Create a new file `parse-schema.js` and paste in the following code:
   ```javascript
   var parseSchema = require('mongodb-schema');
   var connect = require('mongodb');